bockster6669/XBlog/README.md

 ## Tasks list
 - [ ] dark mode
-- [ ] fetch posts must be perform on the server, and the hole component should be SSR
+- [ ] fetch posts must be performed on the server, and the whole component should be SSR
 - [ ] abstract fetching functionality into its own hook
 - [ ] create separate components to render different markup based on the value of postStatus